-If there are 20 offers, bear in mind that some of those offers might be all cash.
-Banks like all cash offers.
-If you are obtaining financing, then you may need to increase the price on your offer to be considered.
+If there are 20-plus offers, bear in mind that some of those may be all-cash offers.
+If you are obtaining financing, then you may need to increase the price of your offer to be considered.

-6) Don't Ask the REO Bank to Pay for Repairs / Inspections
+Don't Ask the REO Bank to Pay for Repairs

-Sometimes banks will pay for repairs, but typically will not agree to do so at the offer stage.
+Sometimes, banks will pay for repairs, but they typically will not agree to do so at the offer stage.
 If there are problems found during a home inspection, renegotiate after your offer has been accepted.
-I have in the past been able to negotiate reductions for large ticket items such as an inoperable HVAC.
-But stuff you can see with your own eyes and smaller items are yours to deal with due to the AS IS clause inherent in most REO foreclosure sales.
+At that point, you may have some leeway for repairing big-ticket items such as an inoperable furnace or hot water heater.
+Smaller items and the things that were obvious when you made your offer are yours to deal with, though.

-8) Offer to Split Fees wit the REO bank
+Offer to Split Fees With the REO Bank

 Consider the Appraisal Consequences